STRATEGIES:

 5 AREAS OF FOCUS AND SUPPORT

-Once a decision is made to apply a RESET Communities approach, a community or neighbourhood can contract support and services or, if available, receive a sponsorship, to actively engage and be supported in each of the five strategies explained below:
+Once a decision is made to apply a RESET Communities approach, a community or neighbourhood can contract support and services or, if available, receive a sponsorship, to actively engage and be supported to apply the five strategies explained below:

 Strategy 1: